 According to published reports, the murderer may have intercepted a script meant for the director… and then followed its blueprint for death!

 After Al’s brother reported him missing 5 weeks earlier in June 1995, police dug for 10 hours before they discovered the remains of the PSYCHO A GO-GO auteur.
-His partially composed body was shrouded in linen and unceremoniously buried beneath a tile floor, where a whirlpool tub had once been.
+His partially decomposed body was shrouded in linen and unceremoniously buried beneath a tile floor, where a whirlpool tub had once been.

 Adamson had been partnered with Sam Sherman, whose Independent-International Pictures churned out micro-budget genre films aimed at the gruesome horror “Adults Only” drive-in triple features.
 Often IIP took an older film, stripped off the main titles and then re-titled the film, booking the re-purposed flick in the same venues years later.